ZanChen1/RCS-QuantBitErasure/README.md

 This repository contains the official implementation of our paper "Robust Compressive Sensing lmaging forQuantization Bit Erasure".

+## Main script and how to run

+The main entry point for the experiments is:

+- `main/main.m`

+To run the default experiment:

+1. Make sure
+   - MATLAB can find this repository (current folder set to the repo root),
+   - the Python environment is configured as described above (via `pyenv`),
+   - all pretrained weights have been downloaded and placed under `Trained_Weights/` in the correct subfolders.
+   -
+2. In MATLAB, run:
+  clear; close all;
+  main

 ## Python environment

 The Matlab–Python bridge (Restormer, MWCNN, DPIR, SigCNN) was tested with